fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 >com.fractalwrench.apkgolf -> c.c

 ### META-INF (3307 bytes, 33% reduction)
 Currently we're signing our app with both a v1 and v2 signature.
-This seems wasteful, particularly as v2 offers [superior protection and performance](https://source.android.com/security/apksigning/#apk-signing-schemes), since it hashes the entire APK.
+This seems wasteful, particularly as v2 offers [superior protection and performance](https://source.android.com/security/apksigning/#apk-signing-schemes), by hashing the entire APK.

-Our v2 signature isn't visible in the APK analyser, as it is included as a binary block within the APK file itself.
+Our v2 signature isn't visible in the APK analyser, as it's included as a binary block within the APK file itself.
 Our v1 signature is visible, in the form of `CERT.RSA` and `CERT.SF` files.

-Let's uncheck the v1 signature checkbox in the Android Studio UI and generate a signed APK, and do the same for v2.
+Let's uncheck the v1 signature checkbox in the Android Studio UI and generate a signed APK.
+We'll also attempt the same in reverse.

 | Signature                 | Size           |
 | -------------        |-------------|